mxxnseat/deliverycx/readme.md

 /*
  * productId: string
 */
-POST /shop/addToCart - return 200 if ok, 400 in other case
+POST /shop/addToCart - return 200 if ok and --AddToCartReturnType--, 400 in other case
 ---------------------------------------------------------------

 GET /shop/getCart - return user cart list